 While Jin is comfortable where he lives, he would like greater walkability to shops and services in his neighbourhood.
 He would like there to be features in the built environment that help ensure walking is safe for people who are blind or visually impaired.
-He would also like to see accessible design features for people with low or no vision and mobility limitations integrated into new housing developments, such as using high contrast colours for people with low or no vision and building wide hallways for people with wheelchairs.
+He would also like to see accessible design features for people with low or no vision and mobility limitations integrated into new housing developments.
+For example, using contrasting colours and building wide hallways that accommodate wheelchairs without odd angles or walls, which can be disorienting for people with low or no vision.
 Jin also has concerns for others who are in less secure housing situations than he is.
 He notes that for people with vision loss, moving in and out of housing units can be especially stressful as it takes some time to adjust to new surroundings.
 He describes other people he knows who have disabilities or are on fixed incomes like pensions who are facing challenges securing stable, affordable housing.
 He feels that Burnaby has a great need for affordable housing located in neighbourhoods that are safe and accessible.